 A bone marrow aspiration is recommended if the blood test shows unusual blood counts or immature cells, or if the doctor suspects that a child may have leukemia.
 From this test, the doctor can find out whether the child has leukemia and, if so, what type of leukemia it is.
 The doctor or nurse will collect more than one sample of bone marrow at the same time for other tests, such as chromosome and molecular genetic tests and immunophenotyping (see Classification ).
 These additional tests are important to plan the most appropriate treatments.

 Lumbar puncture (spinal tap).
 A lumbar puncture can determine if the leukemia has spread to the cerebral spinal fluid (CSF).
 CSF is the fluid that flows around the brain and the spinal cord.
 During a lumbar puncture, the doctor uses a needle to take a sample of the CSF to look for leukemia cells.
 Doctors may give an anesthetic to numb the lower back before the procedure and/or use anesthesia to block awareness of the pain.
-Whether or not there is leukemia in the central nervous system helps doctors choose the most appropriate treatment.
-There are many times when it is appropriate to give medicine to treat or prevent leukemia of the central nervous system at the same time as the lumbar puncture.
+Knowing whether or not there is leukemia in the central nervous system helps doctors choose the most appropriate treatment.
+All children with ALL receive medicine to treat or prevent leukemia of the central nervous system at the same time as the lumbar puncture at specific times during treatment.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is ALL, these results also help the doctor describe the disease; this is called classification .
 Learn more about the first steps to take after a diagnosis of leukemia .

-The next section helps explain the different classifications for this type of cancer.
-Use the menu on the side of your screen to select Classification, or you can select another section, to continue reading this guide.
+The next section in this guide is Classification, and it explains the system doctors use to describe the extent of the disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.